Coins of the Roman Emperor Constantius II

 All his types of bronze coins.

-1) This page which lists all the types in tables (with links to images)
+1) This page which lists all the types in tables with their images further down this page.

 Types of Constantius II fall into five broad categories: